Fiocruz resumes deliveries predicts 15 million doses in September

 Fiocruz (Oswaldo Cruz Foundation) informed that it delivers today to the PNI (National Immunization Plan) a batch of 1.7 million doses of Astrazeneca/Oxford vaccine against covid-19.
 In total, 15 million doses are expected to be delivered by the end of September, according to the foundation.

-Rio de Janeiro, where the vaccine factory is located, will directly receive 50,000 doses of the vaccine.
+Rio de Janeiro, where the vaccine factory is located, will receive 50,000 doses directly.
 The rest will be distributed to all states and municipalities by the Ministry of Health.
 The foundation provides for other distributions throughout the week.

 Fiocruz’s last delivery to the PNI was on August 27, when 3.5 million vaccines were released.
 The break of more than two weeks happened because the monthly batch of the IFA (active pharmaceutical ingredient) only arrived on the 25th and 30th of last month.